devsecopseng01/katacoda-scenarios/docker_basics/docker-basics-1/step3.md

 we need to map a port on our host to port 80 on the container.
 We can do this by adding the `-p` parameter to the docker run command.
 So lets start up a new container, called coffee2, using the very same nginx image we have been using so far.
+Note: You can create as many containers you want using the same image.
+Note2: If you do not specifiy a name for your container, docker will automatically assign a random name for it.

 `docker run --name "coffee2" -d -p 8080:80 nginx`{{execute}}